ksoichiro/fastroid/README.md

 # License

+the fastroid is licensed under the MIT license.

 Copyright (c) 2011 Soichiro Kashima

-The MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal